MrCee/Synology-Homebrew/README.md

 ## 🤝 Contributing

 - Found a bug?
 Open an issue with:
-  - Synology model, DSM version
+  - Synology model and DSM version
-  - `uname -m` (arch), minimal vs advanced
+  - `uname -m` (architecture)
+  - Minimal vs Advanced mode
-  - Log excerpt and Git commit hash printed by the script
+  - Relevant log output and commit hash

-- PRs welcome — especially for prune logic, docs, and portability
+PRs are welcome — especially for portability, documentation, and edge-case handling.

 ---

 ## ⚖️ License

 This project is licensed under the [MIT License](./LICENSE).

----

-## 🙏 Credits

-- The Homebrew team and community
-- @ogerardin, @AppleBoiy, @josean-dev, @tjdevries
-- Everyone filing issues and PRs — thank you!

 ---